 - Analyzing the knowledge base and skill sets required to nurse effectively in the practice setting. - Evaluating and monitoring own practice and acting to modify it. - Investigating practice trends. - Assuming responsibility for own learning needs and investing time and effort in learning. - Modifying practice to meet the needs of clients. - B. RNABC Standard 2.
-Specialized Body of Knowledge: Bases practice on nursing science and on related content from other sciences and humanities (1998). - Clinical practice indicators: - Knows how and where to find needed information. - Shares nursing knowledge with clients and/or others. - Justifies decisions with reference to knowledge or theory. - Presents an informed view of the nursing profession to others. - Identifies the difference between therapeutic communication skills and social interaction behaviors and uses each appropriately.
+Specialized Body of Knowledge: Bases practice on the best evidence from nursing science and other sciences and humanities (2003).

+Clinical practice indicators: